 Simple craft supplies – several colors of felt, rolling beeswax for candles, some muslin bags (for herbal bath spells), markers or colored pencils, drawing paper, scissors, thread, etc. These will give you more options for magical work.

 Embroidery floss is cheap and comes in lots and lots of colors: a great way to add color to your workings.
 (Buy white or natural colored candles.
 Need a green one for a money spell?
 Wrap the base in green floss.)

 Polymer clay is not a natural substance, but it’s easy to work with, and great for making small objects for a shrine, a pentacle, etc. if you don’t have an easy way to work with other materials.
 (It goes for $2-3 a block, which is enough for a set of practice runes, a small object or bowl, a pentacle for the altar, etc.) You can also explore other self-hardening and oven-bake clays.
-(And, unlike wood or stone, it doesn’t take a sizeable investment in tools, or a lot of storage space to get started with: you do need to keep tools you use separate from eating tools, but can use an old knife, toothpicks, etc. easily.)
+The guide by Jack Moore tells us that, unlike wood or stone, it doesn’t take a sizeable investment in tools, or a lot of storage space to get started with: you do need to keep tools you use separate from eating tools, but can use an old knife, toothpicks, etc. easily.

 Total cost: $20 or so, not including the cost of plants or supplies (see if you can get cuttings from friends, or from nature.)
 Supplies could be very cheap ($5 buys a lot of embroidery floss) or more expensive, but you can keep your eye out for good sales.